orochi-network/orochi-network.github.io/src/orochi-network/chapter.md

 - **Data correctness:** _There is no way to prove the correctness of data since all data pipelines are stored in a blackbox.
 We have no idea how data are processed._

-- **Data availability:** _Smart contract executor and application executor are isolated from the internet that prevent data to be accessible from the run-time environment.
-It alway requires a third party service to feed necessary data.
-This approach is broken since we can not verify the data.
-Moreover, the latency from the third parties is unacceptable._
+- **Data availability:** _That smart contract and application executors are isolated from the internet prevents data to be accessible from the run-time environment.
+One can require a third-party service to feed necessary data.
+This approach is broken since we cannot verify the data.
+Moreover, the latency from the third-party services is unacceptable._

 ## What Are We Building Toward To That vision?